What vaccines are currently available in the United States? Are they effective?

 Does immunity after getting COVID-19 last longer than protection from COVID-19 vaccines?

 The protection someone gains from having an infection (called natural immunity) varies depending on the disease, and it varies from person to person.
 Since there’s still a lot we don’t know about the virus, we don’t yet know how long natural immunity might last.
 The information we have so far shows that most people get a bigger immune response, if we look at how much antibody they make, from the vaccine than they do from natural infection.
+Importantly, prior COVID-19 infection does not offer protection against infection with the new Omicron strain but COVID-19 vaccination does.

 Will a COVID-19 vaccine need to be given annually?